simonmichael/hledger_site/src/features.md

   assertions/assignments within a single transaction work as you would expect.

+- Robust calculation: results are expected to always perfectly match what you would calculate on paper, up to 255 decimal places.

 - Robust reporting: reports are deterministic and not affected by the order of input files or data items except where that is part of their spec.

+- Robust testing:
+  The software is continually tested by more than a thousand automated tests.

 - Robust documentation: all functionality is documented precisely, with a mnemonic permalink.
-User manuals for your hledger version are available online, and built in for offline viewing.
+User manuals for your hledger version are available online, and also built in for offline viewing.
   General and command-specific command line help is provided.
 We favour documentation-driven development.